 - To understand the possibility of solving your problems and saving the marriage, or whether to head toward separation or divorce.

-To learn more about discernment counseling, please watch my 3 videos which describes Discernment Counseling:
+To learn more about discernment counseling, please watch my three videos which describe Discernment Counseling:

 Who is Discernment Counseling For?